adrian-vasile-constantin/ODBC-GUI-Client/README.md

 !["See database objects in a tree and run simple query on the MS SQL Server connection"](screenshots/QueryWindow.png "See database tables and run new queries")

 ## Sample application only
-This application is only meant for learning and parcticing Qt and python bindings, so it is not a full-blown database client with all possible features ('though I wish it could be).
+This application is only meant for learning and practicing Qt and python bindings, so it is not a full-blown database client with all possible features ('though I wish it could be).